jgillis/docs_experiment/source/symbolic.rst

         C_sparse = sparse(C);

-TODO
-More usage examples for |SX| can be found in the tutorials at http://docs.casadi.org/.
-For documentation of particular functions of this class (and others), find the "C++ API docs" on the website and search for information about ``casadi::Matrix``.
+More usage examples for |SX| can be found in the example pack at http://install.casadi.org/.
+For documentation of particular functions of this class (and others), find the "C++ API" on http://docs.casadi.org/ and search for information about ``casadi::Matrix``.

 The |MX| symbolics
 ------------------